historical-time/caa-chrono-sig/neonet/README.md

     classDef neonetshiny fill:#71e37c;
 ```

-"NeoNet stratigraphy" is an  Shiny interactive app, while neonet_strat() is a R function.
+"neonet-strati" is an  Shiny interactive app, while `neonet_strat()` is a R function.

-### NeoNet stratigraphy
+### neonet-strati

-NeoNet stratigraphy is an [online R Shiny interactive app](https://trainingidn.shinyapps.io/neonet-strati/).
+neonet-strati is an [online R Shiny interactive app](https://trainingidn.shinyapps.io/neonet-strati/).
 It is composed of an editable dataframe,"Site Startigraphy" (first tab panel), and the complete dataset "All sites"  (second tab panel)[^1].

 The first tab panel, "Site Startigraphy", samples a site from the NeoNet dataset and allow to edit its stratigraphical relationships.